MattBayliss/MeanderingHeroes/README.md

 ## Overview

+Primarily, Meandering Heroes is a fantasy simulation game based on robust game AI to make the world and its inhabitants seem alive, and to promote emergent narrative.

+Originally inspired by my nostalgia of [Play by Mail games](https://en.wikipedia.org/wiki/Play-by-mail_game) but also driven by solo roleplaying games and random tools and oracles for generative stories.

-Broadly, Meandering Heroes will be a Fantasy Simulation game, crossed with a [Play by Mail game](https://en.wikipedia.org/wiki/Play-by-mail_game) from yesteryear (that I remember fondly).
-Big goal is that MH will be a living, persistent multi-player world where a player is in control of a guild, and gives their members (Heroes) instructions and goals, and a rich A.I. will determine the success or failure of your Heroes.
+Big goal is that MH will be a living, persistent multi-player world where a player guides one or more heroes as they adventure in a massive fantasy simulation.
 It will be designed for players to log in, read the reports of what has occurred since their last visit, and give new orders as required.
-Orders can take days or weeks real-time to resolve.
+Orders can take days or weeks real-time to resolve (or quicker if it turns out that experience isn't great).

-Well, that's the current ultimate goal.
-It will start a bit less ambitious than that.

-**First MVP** - one Hero, random Monsters, see what happens?

-## Why?
+## Architecture

-This idea has been kicking around for a while.
-The project started an an experiment to learn F# (and that abandoned project is here too), but now I'm going to attempt it in C#, using techniques I learnt about in the following books:
+I'm building the game engine in C#, to be used by a client interface built in Godot 4.4.
+I'm trying to follow functional programming patterns that I've studied and use for my day job, from these two references:

 - [Functional Programming with C# by Simon J. Painter](https://www.oreilly.com/library/view/functional-programming-with/9781492097068/)
 - [Functional Programming in C#, Second Edition by Enrico Buonanno](https://www.manning.com/books/functional-programming-in-c-sharp-second-edition)

-Assuming I keep at it, perhaps I can rewrite the core engine in F# some day.
+## The Simulation

+Inspired by research into how the AI in The Sims franchise works, I've done lots of research into Utility AI

+**First MVP** - one Hero, random Monsters, see what happens?

 ## Milestones

-I'm trying to be realistic, and breaking it down to small (achievable?) steps in the form of these milestones:

-- [x] Make a basic Move test - give a Hero an a destination and see them move to that destination
-- [ ] Make a hunter-prey test - a hero will hunt a deer for food - the deer will try not to be food
-- [ ] Add hunger mechanics - test to see if Hero will try to find food (hunt or forage) to stay alive

-utility ai using terminology:

-- Evaluation
-    - Consideration (health, armor, distance) : float
-    - Curve
-- Aggregrator: two or more Evaluations

-Player set evaluations live on the player entity (agent?)
-    - destinations
-    - selected quests

-Advertised Evaluations
-    - resourcees
-    - other entitys' offerings

-PlayerEntity.Evaluations { get; }
-NearbyEntities.GetAdverts(PlayerEntity)

-UtiltyAI update: